-Bri Winkler has been in the TV broadcasting industry since not many years.
+Bri Winkler has been in the TV broadcasting industry for not many years.
 She has seen a lot of ups and downs here and then there were rare health issues concerning her as well.
 Her biography is an eye-opener and inspirational story for people and her viewers.
 She is a news broadcast meteorologist and reporter in the Greater Los Angeles Area for ABC News.

 Bri Winkler’s birth, age, childhood, and education

 Bri Winkler was born on 25 October 1988 in southeastern Massachusetts.
 Her current age is 28 years.
 She has a sister called as Tara Riggs.
 There is no information related to her parents.
 Bri has done her graduation from the University of Miami with a Bachelor of Science degree in Marine and Atmospheric Science.
 Her minors were Mathematics and Communications.

 Bri Winkler’s broadcasting career

 Bri had started her broadcasting career by joining KAMR-TV which is an NBC-affiliated TV station in Amarillo, Texas.
 She used to serve there as a morning meteorologist and was a co-host for the ‘Today in Amarillo’ show.
 She used to chase storms and it has been said that in her first chase, she caught 3 tornadoes.